graphql-compose/graphql-compose/docs/intro/quick-start.md

 ];
 ```

-For simplicity, this example works with arrays, but in future, it will not be a problem to change data-source to any your favorite DB or a mix of them.
+For simplicity this example works with arrays, but in the future, it will not be a problem to change data-source to any of your favorite DBs or use a mix of them.

 ## Creating Types

 Building a GraphQL Schema starts with complex Types declaration.
-In order to create a Type, you have to give it a unique name and specify it’s fields list.
-So let's create Types which will describe our data.
-For this purpose need to take `ObjectTypeComposer` helper from `graphql-compose` package.
+In order to create a Type, you have to give it a unique name and specify its fields list.
+So let's create some Types to describe our data.
+For this purpose we need to import the `ObjectTypeComposer` helper from the `graphql-compose` package.

 ```js
 import { schemaComposer } from 'graphql-compose';